ProfessionalWiki/Bootstrap/README.md

 The [Bootstrap extension][mw-bootstrap] provides the [Bootstrap web front-end framework][bootstrap] to skins and extensions.

-This version of the extension provides Bootstrap 4.3.1.
+This version of the extension provides Bootstrap 4.5.3 and Popper 1.16.1.

 ## Requirements